 The Jimmy Dolan Notch trail will begin on the level but will get progressively steeper as you turn southward toward the notch.
 After the turn south, the stream on your right is the headwaters of the Schoharie Creek, the waters here will begin the 120+ mile journey to the Hudson River!
 The Schoharie offers some great fishing along the way.
 The trail will make a few turns on the ascent so keep trail markers in sight.

 On one hike we found a lone hiker “lost” and wondering looking for the trail.
 When the leaves are down, as you gain elevation stop and take in the views.
-At 1.6 miles (2 miles from trailhead) from the junction, you will reach the high notch (3,100′ +).
+At 1.6 miles (2 miles from the trailhead) from the junction, you will reach the high notch (3,100′ +).

 View from Jimmy Dolan Notch

 I’ve had a few people say they could not find the view “at the notch”.
 The view is found via a path leading south and losing a bit of elevation.
 It can be quite rough, especially as you get closer to the view.
 When icy or wet watch your footing.

-Having said that, this is a good view and wonderful place to sit with its southern exposure.
+Having said that, this is a good view and a wonderful place to sit with its southern exposure.
 Even though the sometimes busy Devil’s Path is only a few hundred feet away, the notch takes on a completely different feel, wilder.
 Above the notch to the west is an at-large campsite.